NATIONAL KITCHEN KLUTZES OF AMERICA DAY

 June 13th honors those who would like to cook and be in the kitchen, but it just doesn’t seem to work well for them.
 After all, it is National Kitchen Klutzes of America Day.

 Klutz: most commonly referred to as a clumsy person.

 It may be necessary to keep a first aid kit and fire extinguisher handy when Kitchen Klutzes are around.
-Be ready to call 911 and have your favorite take out ready as backup if you’re still hungry.
+Be prepared to call 911 and have your favorite take-out ready as a backup if you are still hungry.